-Committee: Each year four committees (Curriculum Leadership Teams) are established, one for each core content area (English Language Arts, Math, Science, Social Studies.)
-These committee members include one teacher from each grade level, K-8, in each content area and at least one teacher from the HS in each content area.
-District instructional coaches are members of their respective content areas.
+Committee: Each year, committees (Curriculum Leadership Teams) are established and a calendar for meetings is developed.
+Each core content area team (English Language Arts, Math, Science, Social Studies) includes one content area teacher from each grade level, K-8, and at least one content area teacher from the HS.
+District instructional coaches are members of their respective content area committees.
 It is recommended these committees include a principal and a community member.
-These committees review their curriculum and evaluate their data yearly in order to make needed adjustments for student achievement.
+These committees review curriculum and evaluate data annually to make needed adjustments for student achievement.
 All curriculum is reviewed and revised every five years on a systematic basis.
-Extensive revisions are made if necessary and textbooks are ordered every five years if necessary.
+If necessary, extensive revisions are made and textbooks are ordered every five years.

-In addition, all other content areas are reviewed and revised on a regular rotation.
+All other content areas are reviewed and revised on a regular rotation.
 A committee is formed from all teachers in the content area.
-Committee members for these content areas usually include all teachers in the content area.
 Generally, one to two content areas are reviewed and revised in addition to the core areas.
 Each area is reviewed and revised every five years and textbooks may be purchased as needed during its rotation year.

 Meetings: The Curriculum Committees shall meet at least once each school year but ideally two full days during the school year.
-Each content area that is due for extensive revisions and textbook adoption (five-year rotation) will meet a minimum of two full days each year.
+Each content area due for extensive revisions and textbook adoption (five-year rotation) will meet a minimum of two full days each year.
 Additional time is allowed if needed.
 Teachers receive training on the curriculum review and revision process, curriculum alignment, and classroom assessment strategies.